 The North Station parking lot is right under TD Garden and is a minimum of $34, but can be as much as $54 depending on the event.
 The Government Center garage charges a max of $35 a day & it’s just a 5-minute walk to TD Garden.

 If you want more details on tickets, events, dates, or additional floor plans, check out our official TD Garden page.

 Handicapped & ADA Seating at TD Garden

-How to Get Cheaper Boston Bruins and Celtics Tickets
+Why You Should Get Your Boston Bruins and Celtics Tickets on TickPick

 Most other ticket marketplaces charge high service fees in addition to the listed price, but not TickPick.
-Here at TickPick, we have no service fees, making us your source for cheaper Boston Bruins and Boston Celtics tickets on the secondary market.
+Here at TickPick, we have no service fees, making us your source for Boston Bruins and Boston Celtics tickets at the guaranteed best prices on the secondary market.
 If you haven’t used TickPick before, you can sign up with the link below for $10 off your first purchase.
 If you have any questions regarding Boston Bruins and Celtics tickets, please feel free to submit a request here.